by Joe Jamieson

 And another was learning how to approach treatment for people from cultural backgrounds different from my own.

-Even in the UK, there are cultural and religious factors that can influence the kind of care healthcare practitioners can deliver.
-My overseas experience taught me how to better manage those situations — I’ve been able to apply this to my practice back in the UK.
+Even in the UK, cultural and religious factors can influence the kind of care healthcare practitioners can deliver.
+My overseas experience taught me how to manage those situations better — I’ve been able to apply this to my practice back in the UK.

-If you’re thinking about undertaking a placement with Work the World, just do it.
+If you’re considering undertaking a placement with Work the World, just do it.
 Just do it.

 PHYSIOTHERAPY